 Are there any Windows Analytics features that aren't available in Desktop Analytics?

-Yes, the following Windows Analytics features will either be retired or aren't yet available in Desktop Analytics:
+Yes, the following Windows Analytics features were either retired or aren't yet available in Desktop Analytics:

 - Support for scenarios that don't require Configuration Manager.
 For example, Intune support.